a5ehren/compiledb-rs/README.md

 A fast Rust implementation of [Clang's JSON Compilation Database][compdb] generator for GNU `make`-based build systems.
 This is a Rust rewrite of [compiledb-go](https://github.com/fcying/compiledb-go) for even better performance and safety.

+## Project Status

+- I consider this project to be feature-complete.
+I will sometimes release updates for dependency refreshes.
+Please open an issue or PR if you find a bug.

 ## Features

 - Fast compilation database generation